blynkkk/docs/glossary.md

 `Auth Token` - a unique identifier that is assigned to each device that is activated in the system.

-`Automation` - condition-to-action sets allowing electronic `devices` to complete various tasks with the minimal level of human interaction.
+`Automation` - condition-to-action sets allowing electronic `Devices` to complete various tasks with the minimal amount of human interaction.

 ## B